HPInc/kalexa-sdk/README.md

 `Kalexa-SDK` will try to map the intent from `INTENT_CONTEXT` key in session attributes if no such context exists, Kalexa-SDK will look for the Token key in item list object of the request and use its value as the Intent to call its `onElementSelected` method.

 `Kalexa-SDK` will use `|` as separator to split the token string in more than one values.
 But keep in mind that the first value HAS to be the Intent that you want to execute `onElementSelected` method.
-For example: `{"token": "MyIntentName|Value|SomeOtherValue}`
+For example: `{"token": "MyIntentName|Value|SomeOtherValue"}`

-It's possible to verify if the device has screen support checking if supportedInterfaces from the context object has templateVersion and markupVersion value or by simply calling `IntentUtil.hasDisplay(context)`
+It's possible to verify whether the device has screen support by checking if supportedInterfaces from the context object has templateVersion and markupVersion value or by simply calling `context.hasDisplay()`

 #### Skill Connections Support
-`Kalexa-SDK` also supports Skill Connector feature.
+`Kalexa-SDK` also supports Skill Connections feature.
-Your skill can act as a `Fulfiller` or as a `Requestor` Currently, it only supports Image, PDF and WebPage types.
+Your skill can act as a `Provider` or as a `Requester` Currently, it only supports *PRINT* connection type.
-##### Fulfiller:
+##### Provider:
-If your skill acts as a Fulfiller, you need to annotate your class with `@Fulfiller` and override `onConnectionsRequest` callback method.
+If your skill acts as a Provider, you need to annotate your class with `@Provider` and override `onConnectionsRequest` callback method.
 In this case, after processing the request, you have to answer back to Alexa using the `SendResponseDirective` directive.

 `Kotlin Code:`
 ```